dekonvoluted/dekonvoluted.github.io/_posts/2015-01-11-finding-the-nth-prime.md

 {% endhighlight %}

 Yup.
-We definitely got a tad bit slower.
+We definitely got a tad bit slower, presumably from having to store and retrieve the squares of all the primes found so far.
 Could higher optimization levels help us now?

 {% highlight console %}